BlakeGermyn/BlakeGermyn.github.io/README.md

 * [Google Icons](https://fonts.google.com/icons)
   * Hamburger icon used via google icons for the mobile/tablets versions of navigation.

+  # Testings
+Testing was done on the responsiveness of the website layout across the three main screen sizes used, utilizing a chrome "Width and Height" extension to test different resolutions.
+## Findings
+My findings were that there were breakpoints within the website that were remedied using alternative interface design.
+Examples include The navigation bar for desktops being replaced by a hamburger menu for mobiles and tablets.

 # Outsourced Code

 [Hamburger Navigation](https://alvarotrigo.com/blog/hamburger-menu-css)